 Challenging your people is part of keeping them motivated.
 Support their pursuits, reward continued learning and highlight those with unexpected ideas from.
 Much like a kid, the only way for your business to grow is to continually enrich and educate yourselves.
 Organize friendly competitions to see who sells more, gets more leads or engages more customers.
 Don’t forget to reward properly!

 And as we have mentioned before, when your employees are happy at your company, they will stay with you, therefore saving you the time and money to hire new employees.
-You can check here some useful tips to retain good employees.

 5. A Software HR Solution and a Performance Management System